ericmailr/twitter/README.md

 Issues:

+Move modal state stuff to PostList

+Rework application layout, make containers react components

 I should probably be using Bootstrap (like Twitter)

-blur background when modal opens

 somewhat randomly, when clicking a lot of likes and whatnot, after page refresh:
 Warning: Can't perform a React state update on an unmounted component.
 This is a no-op, but it indicates a memory leak in your application.
 To fix, cancel all subscriptions and asynchronous tasks in a useEffect cleanup function.